wmhilton-stoplight/platform-docs/2a.-style-guides/b-create-targets.md

 The [Stoplight Style Guide](https://apistylebook.stoplight.io/docs/stoplight-style-guide) provides a set of default targets, but you can add custom targets to reference commonly used areas of API specification documents, such as OpenAPI or AsyncAPI, in rules.

 Use a JSON path to define the target area.
-You can add simple targets or more complex targets with multiple specification types (OAS 3.1 and asyncapi 2.0, for example) and multiple JSON paths for each specification type.
+You can add simple targets or more complex targets with multiple specification types (OAS 3.1 and AsyncAPI 2.0, for example) and multiple JSON paths for each specification type.

 >**Tip**
->Use our [JSONPath Plus guidelines]( https://meta.stoplight.io/docs/spectral/ZG9jOjYyMDc0NA-rulesets#jsonpath-plus) to format the JSON path.
+>Use these [JSONPath Plus guidelines]( https://meta.stoplight.io/docs/spectral/ZG9jOjYyMDc0NA-rulesets#jsonpath-plus) to format the JSON path.

 Reuse targets across rules in your style guide to target specific areas of the API specifications.
 To reference a particular property in an area, specify it when you [create a rule](c-create-rules.md).